 AnxietySkip to the navigation

 Feeling worried or nervous is a normal part of everyday life.
 Everyone frets or feels anxious from time to time.
 Mild to moderate anxiety can help you focus your attention, energy, and motivation.
 If anxiety is severe, you may have feelings of helplessness, confusion, and extreme worry that are out of proportion with the actual seriousness or likelihood of the feared event.
 Overwhelming anxiety that interferes with daily life is not normal.
-This type of anxiety may be a symptom of another problem, such as depression .
+This type of anxiety may be a symptom of an anxiety disorder, or it may be a symptom of another problem, such as depression .

 Anxiety can cause physical and emotional symptoms.
 A specific situation or fear can cause some or all of these symptoms for a short time.
 When the situation passes, the symptoms usually go away.